Gameday Parking Information

-TV: ESPN360 (Web streaming) - Chip Tarkenton (play-by-play) and Stan Lewter (color) will call the action.
-Comcast SportsNet Mid-Atlantic will show a two-hour replay of the game at 7:30 p.m.
+TV: ESPN - Ron Franklin (play-by-play), Ed Cunningham (color) and Jack Arute (sidelines) will call the action.
+The game can also be viewed on ESPN 360.
+Comcast SportsNet Mid-Atlantic will show a two-hour replay of the ESPN telecast game at 4 p.m.
 Sunday.

 Tickets: Tickets are available through the Maryland Athletics Ticket Office.
 Fans my call 1-800-IM-A-TERP or click here.
 Click here for Gameday Quick Facts about tickets, will call, parking and shuttles.